SyedMustafaImam/HPCC-On-VMware-/README.md

 Repeat the process one more time to create another partition with **ext3** file type and size of **128MB** and additional size options as **fixed to maximum allowable size** , then press ok.

 Once we have a disk that is all you need.
-Just press Next then again next.
-It&#39;s going to have the hostname manually as the **master node,** then press edit above and uncheck **Enable IPv6 support** change dynamic IP to manual IP as **10.0.0.20** and prefix/netmask as **255.255.255.0** then press okay then press next then again next then continue as We don&#39;t want any gateway no DNS and let&#39;s specify our timezone, press next, again Press Next.
+It&#39;s going to have the hostname manually entered as the **master node,** then press edit above and uncheck **Enable IPv6 support**.
+Change dynamic IP to manual IP as **192.168.174.142** and prefix/netmask as **255.255.255.0** then press okay then press next then again next then continue as We don&#39;t want any gateway no DNS and let&#39;s specify our timezone, so press next.

 Specify the password as red hat then press next.